Israeli settler violence: History

+Graffiti on the wall of the burnt Palestinian home targeted by Israeli settlers in the Duma arson attack, in which 3 Palestinians were murdered.

 Physical violence by settlers against Palestinians in the West Bank started in a systematic manner in 1980, as some religious settlers created a secret organization later referred to as "the Jewish Underground".
 This group was captured by Israeli law enforcement authorities in 1984.
 Settler violence received a new boost following the Oslo agreement in 1993.
 In late 2022, far-right leaders of the Israeli settlement movement were elected into the government of Israel and appointed as prominent ministers; in early 2023, Israeli settler violence increased, which included the Huwara rampage of February 2023.
 In October 2023, the outbreak of the Gaza war was accompanied by a further escalation in Israeli settler violence in the West Bank.
 After the war began, the settlers "have acted with near-impunity", wrote BBC News in May 2024.

 In April 2024, Israeli settlers rampaged through Palestinian villages in the West Bank after the disappearance of Israeli teenager Benjamin Achimeir on 12 April 2024, whose dead body was found a day later.
 In total, 11 Palestinian villages were attacked, four Palestinians were shot dead and thousands of animals were killed, while a dozen homes and over 100 cars were burned.
 BBC News, citing messages from Israeli settlers' WhatsApp groups and testimony from Palestinian villagers and officials, described the rampage as appearing to be an "organised campaign of revenge … carried out by co-ordinated groups on the ground, and targeted against ordinary Palestinians with no apparent connection to the murder of Benjamin Achimeir other than the bad luck of living nearby."

 The 2025 Israel–Hamas war ceasefire was agreed upon in January, which included the release of Palestinian prisoners; on 17 January 2025, Defense Minister Israel Katz revealed the release of all seven Jewish Israelis detained for allegedly committing settler violence, with the rationale: "It is better for the families of Jewish settlers to be happy than the families of released terrorists".
 On 19 January, Israelis burned homes and vehicles in the villages of Turmus Ayya, Sinjil and Ein Siniya in the West Bank; the Israeli military said that it "broke up the riots and violence" and arrested two suspects.
 Israeli ultranationalist group 'Fighting for Life' had called for an "offensive initiative" in the West Bank "to destroy their celebrations [for the release of Palestinian prisoners] with an attack", declaring that Israelis "if needed will come to spoil the celebration of the enemy by themselves".
 On 20 January, Israeli settlers attacked the West Bank villages of Jinsafut and al-Funduq, with no one arrested by 22 January; the Israeli military reported that the settlers first "set fire to property", and later "threw stones and attacked the security forces".